lwjohnst86/tagDiabetes/doc/submission/reviewer-response.md

     statistical technique (PLS), but it has a number of major limitations, not least of which is it can only handle cross-sectional data and can not adjust for potential confounders.
-The present analysis uses PLS in addition to the powerful longitudinal technique GEE.
-We have included a short description expanding on
+The present analysis uses PLS in addition to the powerful longitudinal technique GEE. {{include a short description expanding on these results here or in the manuscript?}}*

 2. The discussion of GEE and its limitations is well done.
 However, it seems that the analysis suggests that total triglycerides are predictive of HOMA2-%S and the other parameters.
 Do we need to subfractionate to get insight into risk for type 2 diabetes?

-    This is excellent question.
+    *This is excellent question.
 For a couple of reasons, no we don't need to subfractionate TAG to understand risk.
 Firstly, we found that the four TGFA also highly positively correlated with clinical TAG.
 Secondly, clinical TAG had a much higher magnitude of association compared to any individual